davek184/nfdb/README.md

 | C265068     | Connector (EH)| 4 pin | TH       | 2      |
 | C265104     | Connector (PH)| 5 pin | SMT      | 2      |

+_Note if the capacitor or resistors are out of stock they can be replaced with 0805 sized component with similar specs._

 ## Revisions
 1.0 Initial prototype